-2024 and are as of March 31, 2024
+\ The figures are for the fiscal year ended March 31, 2024 and are as of March 31, 2024 a sustainable future for food

 Realizing our Vision

 Since our founding, the Fuji Oil Group has created value by focusing on plant-based ingredients, enhancing technology, and offering ingredients that resolve the problems of our customers and business partners.
 In addition to existing value, we strive to create value that contributes to a sustainable society.